 - 2. End Semester Examinations: Students who have adequate attendance and participated in internal assessment process are eligible for end semester examinations.
 Student who did not take part in internal assessment process is not eligible for end semester examinations.
-It is the responsibility of the course teacher/Department/College for not registering them for end semester examinations. - a) Examinations for the Courses which do not have practical: End-semester examination for all such courses which do not have practical shall be conducted by the University and the duration of the examination shall be 3 hours.
-Maximum marks are 75 (Seventy-five).
-Student would be declared as pass only when he/she acquires minimum of 40 (Forty) marks. - b) Examinations for the courses which have practical: End Semester Examinations for all such courses which has practical like Computer Applications in Business, E-Commerce shall purely be internal without any University examinations; course teacher who teaches these courses are responsible for conducting these examinations.
-Students' practical skills are to be assessed through only practical exams for three hours duration; if needed, some theory questions can be added with practical.
+It is the responsibility of the course teacher /Department/College for not registering them for end semester examinations. - a) Examinations for the Courses which do not have practical: End-semester examination for all such courses which do not have practical shall be conducted by the University and the duration of the examination shall be 3 hours.
+Maximum marks are 75(Seventy-five).
+Student would be declared as pass only when he/she acquiresminimum of 40(Forty) marks. - b) Examinations for the courses which have practical: End Semester Examinations for all such courses which has practical like Computer Applications in Business, E-Commerce shall purely be internal without any University examinations; course teacher who teaches these courses are responsible for conducting these examinations.
+Students' practical skills are to be assessed through only practical exams for three hours' duration; if needed, some theory questions can be added with practical.
 Maximum marks are 75 (Seventy-Five).
-Student would be declared as pass only when he/she acquires minimum of 40 (Forty) marks. - c) Passing Minimum: To pass a course the student must secure minimum of 40 out of 100 marks (40%) in the internal and the end-semester examination put together.
-A student who has earned the required number of 180 credits by clearing all the required courses shall be declared as pass even if he/she could not clear optional courses which were taken in excess of the required number of courses.
+Student would be declared as pass only when he/she acquires minimum of 40 (Forty) marks. - c) Passing Minimum: To pass a course the student must secure minimum of 40 out of 100 marks (40%) in the internal and the end semester examination put together.
+A student who has earned the required number of 120/160 credits by clearing all the required courses shall be declared as pass and entitled to get B. Com Degree and B. Com (Honesty) respectively even if he/she could not clear optional courses which were taken in excess of the required number of courses.